Purpose of Study

 Our aim is to provide all of our children with consistent access to a broad, balanced and high-quality physical education which seeks to:

-• Benefit health and wellbeing; both now and in the future
+• benefit health and wellbeing; both now and in the future

-• Develop knowledge, skills and experiences across a range of sports
+• develop knowledge, skills and experiences across a range of sports

-• Enable children to perform at competitive level
+• enable children to perform at competitive level

-• Build the knowledge, skills, values and confidence necessary for all children to make positive, healthy decisions throughout their lives
+• build the knowledge, skills, values and confidence necessary for all children to make positive, healthy decisions throughout their lives

-• Encourage sports participation for life
+• encourage sports participation for life

-• Increase social opportunities
+• increase social opportunities

-• Increase children’s enjoyment, confidence and skills in physical activities while introducing them to the pleasures of sport
+• increase children’s enjoyment, confidence and skills in physical activities while introducing them to the pleasures of sport

-• Provide opportunities for children to develop creative, thinking and problem-solving skills
+• provide opportunities for children to develop creative, thinking and problem-solving skills.

 How PE is organised in our school

-Early Years Foundation Stage
+Early Years Foundation State (EYFS)

-PD is provided for and experienced in a number of different ways; from running, jumping, walking across the ‘rope bridge’ to learning how to control a pencil or how to sit upright without toppling over.
+Physical development is provided for and experienced in a number of different ways; from running, jumping, walking across the ‘rope bridge’ to learning how to control a pencil or how to sit upright without toppling over.

 Teachers use ‘PE passport’ Physical Education scheme of work as well as the LSSP ‘My Personal Best’ programme of learning to inform the planning and delivery of PE lessons.
-(LSSP: Liverpool School Sports Partnership)
+(LSSP: Liverpool School Sports Partnership).

 School has a Service Level agreement with LSSP to ensure high-quality engagement and participation in a range of different sports and physical activities during curriculum time and during extra-curricular times.
 Such training and additional activities take place over the course of the year and are timetabled by LSSP.
 Timings of provision vary each year.